manaschaturvedi/TeamTechTitans-Katas2024/ADRs/013-api-platform-implementation.md

 Accepted

 ## Context:
-The Fish Watch system requires a robust API platform to expose and manage APIs for communication between different system components, external services, and third-party integrations.
+The Fishy Watch system requires a robust API platform to expose and manage APIs for communication between different system components, external services, and third-party integrations.
 The API platform should include components like an API gateway, ambassador, request and response handlers, and other necessary functionalities to ensure secure, reliable, and efficient API interactions.

 ## Decision:
 1. **API Gateway**: